brentvollebregt/nitratine.net/_posts/2018-09-16-common-issues-when-using-auto-py-to-exe.md

 ### Permissions Denied?
 You are most likely running in a directory where you haven't given the script enough privileges to modify files.
 Run auto-py-to-exe using a cmd with admin privileges so it can modify these files.

+### My Package isn't working on a particular computer?
+This could be due to the operating system or the architecture (what bit).
+Make sure you are using the same operating system you packaged your script with.
+If it is the same operating system, then it may be an issue with the architecture you are using.

+Pyinstaller will create an executable with the architecture of the machine it was built with.
+If you use a 64bit machine to compile the .py, it will create a 64bit executable.
+As with any other programs, you cannot run 64bit on 32bit but you can run 32bit on 64bit.
+Thus I recommend using 32bit python or compiling on a 32bit machine so it will work on both architectures﻿ (or package twice for each architecture).